develprr/metamatic-blog/_posts/2023-05-19-how-to-create-event-driven-data-flow-with-websockets-and-kafka.markdown

 a browser-based user interface application that *listens* for data changes provided by its web server endpoint.
 Therefore the API to serve the UI cannot be a classic REST API, since a REST API supports only query-response based scenarios.
-When you are implementing an API that serves your UI, we are talking about a *backend-for-frontend*, or **BFF**.
+When you are implementing an API that serves your UI, we are talking about a [backend for frontend](https://learn.microsoft.com/en-us/azure/architecture/patterns/backends-for-frontends), or **BFF**.

 This API can't be a universal or generic API, it must not be designed to potentially serve many different kinds of clients.
 It's a dedicated single purpose API to serve the one and only UI - its endpoints are optimized for that particular UI.
-When you want it to behave in an event-driven fashion and immediately push each laundry log entry to the UI once it enters to the endpoint from the database, web sockets are the best way implement it!
+When you want it to behave in an event-driven fashion and immediately push each laundry log entry to the UI once it enters to the endpoint from the database, [web sockets](https://en.wikipedia.org/wiki/WebSocket) are the best way implement it!

 ### Use Kafka and web sockets to write two-way event driven server endpoint

 Now let's write an event driven backend endpoint that is event driven in both ways - it gets the data event in an event driven way from the database and further on pushes that data to the UI as an event as well.
 So two-fold event-driven!
 Let's write this magic endpoint with TypeScript and NodeJS right now.
-Let us make it subscribe to Kafka to listen for data events.
+Let us make it subscribe to [Kafka](https://kafka.apache.org/) to listen for data events.
 When an event enters the endpoint, the endpoint just calmly pushes it further over a web socket to the UI: